Vucense

 Conclusion

 The $700 billion buildout is the physical manifestation of the Intelligence Age.
 We are no longer just writing code; we are building the cathedrals of the 21st century.
 But these cathedrals must be built on the foundation of Sovereignty.
 If we allow the infrastructure of intelligence to be centralized in the hands of a few, we risk losing the very digital independence we’ve fought to build.
 The future belongs to those who own the power, the silicon, and the code.
+For a closer look at the chip race behind this buildout, read our analysis of Amazon Trainium vs NVIDIA and our report on big-tech AI infrastructure spending.

 People Also Ask: AI Infrastructure FAQ